Family Food Garden may collect a share of sales or other compensation from the links on this page.

 How Far Apart Should You Plant Broccoli?

-If you are starting broccoli plants from seeds, the seeds should be planted 3 inches apart and ½ an inch deep.
+If you are starting broccoli plants from seedlings, the seeds should be planted 3 inches apart and ½ an inch deep.
 Once they are growing and you have healthy plants that are about 3 inches tall, the seedlings can be separated and thinned out and replanted.

 Broccoli plants need a lot of space because they like to spread.
 If they don’t have enough room to spread out, you will not get nice big heads.
 The heads will be small and may not ripen fully.